algorithmsbooks/optimization/README.md

 * p.
 72: Change for clarity: adjust indexing of d and g, but not beta, in conjugate gradient equations by -1. (thanks to Raman Vilkhu)
 * p.
 74: Keep up with Convex.jl API using solve!(p, SCS.Optimizer) in Alg 4.4 (thanks to Ross Alexander)
 * p.
 76: Ref 4, subscript should be superscript (thanks to Robert Moss)
 * p.
+116: Multivariate direct was using max half-width rather than the distance from cell center to vertex.
+Changed text to "The lower bound for each hyper-rectangle can be computed based on the longest center-to-vertex distance and center value.".
+Updated Algs 7.10 and 7.11 to use vertex_dist() and OrderedDict. (thanks to Ross Alexander)
+* p.
 122: ex 7.2: The interval centers were incorrect. (thanks to Ross Alexander)
 * p.
 140: eq.
 8.23, $\delta^(i)$ should be boldface on the right hand side
 * p.
 183: Swap order of lambda and rho updates in Alg 10.2 (thanks to Stuart Rogers)